nabenabe0928/hpo_basement/README.md

 The pixel size of training data.

 ### sub_prop: float
-How much percentages of training data to use in training (Must be between 0. and 1.).
+How many percentages of training data to use in training (Must be between 0. and 1.).

 ### biased_cls: list of float
-The size of this list must be same as n_cls.
+The size of this list must be the same as n_cls.
 The i-th element of this list is the percentages of training data to use in learning.